Concrete Flooring That Looks Like Wood

 • Waterproof: Ideal for bathrooms, kitchens, and basements.

-• Easy Installation: Often features a click-and-lock system, making it a great DIY project.
+• Easy Installation: Features a click-and-lock system, making it a great DIY project.

 • Affordable: Generally much cheaper than hardwood.